mohitpai/journey-optimizer.en/help/using/start/path/marketer.md

 1. **Create segments**.
 Journey Optimizer allows you to create audience segments directly from the **Segments** menu, and leverage them into your journeys.
 Learn more about segments [in this page](../../segment/about-segments.md).
 Discover how to build segments [in this sample](../../segment/creating-a-segment.md).

-1. **Add personalization and dynamic content**.
-Leverage Journey Optimizer personalization and dynamic content capabilities to adapt your message to your audience.
-Learn more about [personalization](../../personalization/personalize.md) and [dynamic content](../../personalization/get-started-dynamic-content.md).
+1. **Add personalization**.
+Leverage Journey Optimizer personalization capabilities to adapt your message to your audience.
+Learn more about personalization [in this section](../../personalization/personalize.md).

     ![](../assets/perso_ee2.png)